777arc/PySDR/content/pyqt.rst

 PyQt Signals
 ***********************

-In the GUI code we didn't have to define any Signals, because they were built into the widgets we were using, like QSlider's :code:`valueChanged`.
+In the GUI code we didn't have to define any Signals, because they were built into the widgets we were using, like :code:`QSlider`s :code:`valueChanged`.
 Our SDRWorker class is custom, and any Signals we want to emit must be defined before we start calling run().
 Here is the code for the SDRWorker class, which defines four signals we will be using, and their corresponding data types:

 .. code-block:: python